jochumdev/microlobby/README.md

 MicroLobby is the next, next gen lobbyserver for Warzone 2100 after [wzlobbserver-ng](https://github.com/Warzone2100/wzlobbyserver-ng).

-## Basic Architecture

-It's written in Golang by using [go-micro.dev/v4](https://go-micro.dev) for simplicity.
-Transport, Registry and Broker is done over NATS.

-The draw.io flowchart for the Architecture:
-![Micro Service Architecture](/docs/micro-service-architecture.png)

 ## Features

-- Requires only - leaves only "~/go" on the OS in podman mode.
+- Requires only - leaves only "~/go" on the OS in podman mode:
   - Podman/Docker
   - docker-compose
   - task
 - Everything in containers
 - Automated migrations, migrating on start
 - gRPC+Protobuf internal, JSON/XML external
 - Argon2-id Hashes
 - JWT Tokens
+- Integrated RBAC K/V store -> settings_v1
 - Loosely coupled Microservices
 - Fast to copy&paste a service, easy to start a new one
 - Event System as example for IRC/Discord bots
 - All communication over NATS.
 It scales!
 - No persistent Data, everything is stored in the DB's

+## Basic Architecture

+It's written in Golang by using [go-micro.dev/v4](https://go-micro.dev) for simplicity.
+Transport, Registry and Broker is done over NATS.

+The draw.io flowchart for the Architecture:
+![Micro Service Architecture](/docs/micro-service-architecture.png)

 ## Services